A meditation on the importance of dialogue.

 How we deal with conflict shapes many of our relationships.
-Nearly all relationships experience conflict at one time or another, and some of us have an almost daily diet of conflict, depending on our job description.
+Nearly all relationships experience conflict at one time or another, and some of us have an almost daily diet of conflict, depending on our job description or family life.

 I think it’s safe to say that most people shy away from conflict—they can do without the stress, thank you very much.
 Some of us, on the other hand, thrive on it.
 For me, there’s never a dull moment at work, which consists of heading up The Markaz, a Middle Eastern cultural center that brings together diverse groups that have experienced conflict for decades, even centuries—among them Israelis and Palestinians, Turks and Armenians, and so forth.